Henricus: Modern era

 The area later saw action during the American Revolutionary War.
-During the American Civil War, it played a minor role in the Bermuda Hundred Campaign and in 1865 the Battle of Trent's Reach, one of the last major naval engagement of the conflict, was fought offshore.
-In the interim, Union General Benjamin Butler ordered troops to excavate the narrow neck of Farrar's Island on which Henricus was located to create the Dutch Gap Canal in an attempt to bypass Confederate defensive batteries along the James River.
-The channel was widened in 1870, and became the main channel of the James River, and the old river channel silted up, forming what is now the 810 acre Dutch Gap Conservation Area.
+During the American Civil War, it played a minor role in the Bermuda Hundred Campaign, and in 1865 the Battle of Trent's Reach, one of the last major naval engagements of the conflict, was fought offshore.
+In the interim, Union General Benjamin Butler ordered troops to excavate the narrow neck of Farrar's Island, on which Henricus was located, to create the Dutch Gap Canal in an attempt to bypass Confederate artillery batteries along the James River.
+The channel was widened in 1870 and became the main channel of the James River, while the former river channel silted up to form what is now the 810 acre Dutch Gap Conservation Area.

 In 1922, Chesterfield County annexed the former location of Henricus south of the Dutch Gap Canal from Henrico County.

 The area became used for sand and gravel mining, and sunken ships are still visible in the lagoon.
-Dominion Power still operates Chesterfield Power Station, with controversial coal ash lagoons adjoining the Dutch Gap Conservation area.
+Dominion Energy still operates Chesterfield Power Station, with controversial coal ash lagoons adjoining the Dutch Gap Conservation area.

 Over time, the exact location of the former town of Henricus became uncertain.
 After archeological excavations, the U.S. National Register of Historic Places in 1972 listed the 12 acre archeological site in Chesterfield County as Henrico.
 Though archaeological evidence of the actual settlement has not been found (due to the creation of Dutch Gap and other disturbances including the nearby quarries), a reconstruction based on historical evidence of the settlement was created nearby as a living history museum, Henricus Historical Park.